• HOME

 Hearing loss is cumulative and increases in effect every time you reach the harmful levels.
 What that means is that every time you go for a ride, you are imperceptibly increasing the chance of experiencing more hearing loss.

 I researched a bit and found this statement: “Still one of the quietest helmets available, the C3 Pro transfers just 84 dB to the rider at 65 mph.
-Which is still pretty high numbers for noise.”
+Which is still a pretty high number for noise.”
 There is not really such a thing as a quiet helmet, period.

 There are many factors that can contribute to and cause helmet noise.
 Helmet design, windscreens, motorcycle design, crosswinds, and turbulence all contribute to helmet noise.
 The point is that no full-face helmet is quiet enough to limit or stop hearing damage.